Porirua Hall of Fame

 Michael Kenny, Hall of Fame

-Kenny won the gold medal in the super heavyweight (+91 kg division) boxing division at the 1990 Commonwealth Games in Auckland.
-He also represented New Zealand at the 1984 Los Angeles Olympics.
-Olypmic.org.nz
+Renowned as one of New Zealand's most technical boxers, Kenny was a six-time national and four-time Oceania champion.
+He won the gold medal in the super heavyweight (+91 kg division) boxing division at the 1990 Commonwealth Games in Auckland and also represented New Zealand at the 1984 Los Angeles Olympics.
+Olypmpic.org.nz

 Elizabeth Knox